-That’s why writing and publishing are such a rare and reliable signal of credibility and authority.
+That’s why writing and publishing are such rare and reliable signals of credibility and authority.

 The other side of the coin of this risk is that you get much more credit for a good book than other forms of content.

 When others know that you literally wrote the book on your topic, you’ll be seen as an authority before you even walk into the room.